 The Shop & Dine campaign has been successful in the past because of all of you – the residents and visitors of San Francisco who direct their shopping to local stores and restaurants, and experience the gems in our City’s diverse neighborhoods.
 Now more than ever, we need to come together and support our small businesses by buying local.
 If residents redirect just 10 percent of their spending from chains to local businesses, it will generate $192 million in additional economic activity in San Francisco and almost 1,300 new jobs.

-As we approach the holidays, we are relaunching Shop and Dine in the 49 into a year-round effort and we’ll be partnering with merchants and neighborhood organizations to host events where you can shop, dine and explore.
-We’ll also be highlighting treasured local businesses where you can do your holiday shopping and dining, including restaurants serving Thanksgiving meals, local grocery stores, beloved bakers, toy and gift shops, local breweries and bars selling or delivering cocktails to-go, unique retail boutiques and more.
+We are relaunching Shop and Dine in the 49 into a year-round effort and we’ll be partnering with merchants and neighborhood organizations to host events where you can shop, dine and explore.
+We’ll also be highlighting treasured local businesses where you can do your shopping and dining, local grocery stores, beloved bakers, toy and gift shops, local breweries and bars serving delicious cocktails to-go, unique retail boutiques, and more.

 This year, your decisions matter.
 Stay local, Shop local, Give local.